pingcap/docs-tidb-operator/en/backup-to-gcs-using-br.md

 * `.spec.from.user`: The accessing user of the TiDB cluster to be backed up.
 * `.spec.gcs.bucket`: The name of the bucket which stores data.
 * `.spec.gcs.prefix`: This field is used to make up the path of the remote storage: `s3://${.spec.gcs.bucket}/${.spec.gcs.prefix}/backupName`.
 This field can be ignored.
-* `.spec.from.tidbSecretName`: The secret of the user password of the `.spec.from.user` TiDB cluster.
+* `.spec.from.tidbSecretName`: The secret containg the password of the `.spec.from.user` in the TiDB cluster.
 * `.spec.from.tlsClientSecretName`: The secret of the certificate used during the backup.

     If [TLS](enable-tls-between-components.md) is enabled for the TiDB cluster, but you do not want to back up data using the `${cluster_name}-cluster-client-secret` as described in [Enable TLS between TiDB Components](enable-tls-between-components.md), you can use the `.spec.from.tlsClientSecretName` parameter to specify a secret for the backup.
 To generate the secret, run the following command: